Festivals-App/festivals-documentation/README.md

 #### Me

 My name is Simon and i'm a berlin based developer, work at the Humboldt-Universität as IT-support, and study area studies asia/africa.
-At the moment i am the sole developer of this project but i am excited for people to join me :)
+At the moment i'm the sole developer of this project but i'm excited for people to join me :)

 ## A starting point